Honors English Language Arts

-Course Description: This course is designed to prepare high school students for AP English Language and Composition and AP English Language and Literature.
+Course Description: This course is designed to prepare high school students for AP English Language and Composition and AP English Literature and Composition.
 It is designated as an Honors English Course.

 *Students will analyze and respond to a variety of literature including fiction and nonfiction works, drama, poetry, essays, short stories, memoir, and short novels.

 *Students will critically analyze short literary pieces in order to develop critical thinking and reading skills.

 *Students will recognize, use, and understand a variety of poetic devices and forms.

 *Students will develop sentence maturity by imitating the sentence styles of professional writers.

 *Students will master the art of thesis and essay writing.